Blendify/blender-manual/trunk/blender_docs/manual/editors/text_editor.rst

 Text Editor
 ***********

-Blender has a *Text Editor* among its windows types, accessible via the *Window type* menu, or the shortcut :kbd:`Shift-F11`.
+Blender has a *Text Editor* among its editor types, accessible via the *Editor type* menu, or the shortcut :kbd:`Shift-F11`.

-The newly opened Text window is grey and empty, with a very simple header Fig. Text header.
+The newly opened Text editor is grey and empty, with a very simple header Fig. Text header.

 .. figure:: /images/editors_text_header1.jpg